Subjective Quality Database and Objective Study of Compressed Point Clouds With 6DoF Head-Mounted Display: Related Works

 Objective quality assessment of point clouds aims to create an accurate mathematical model to predict the quality of point clouds.
-Desirable objective assessment metrics should correspond to the visual perception of humans.
-According to the research~\cite{torlig_novel_2018}, the state-of-the-art objective evaluation metrics of point clouds can be classified into two categories: point-based metrics and projection-based metrics.
-Moreover, Javaheri \textit{et al.}~\cite{javaheri_subjective_2017-1} recommended that some simple metrics, like the number of points, can also be taken into consideration.
+According to the work~\cite{torlig_novel_2018}, the state-of-the-art objective evaluation metrics of point clouds can be classified into two categories: point-based metrics and projection-based metrics.

-Point-based metrics are mainly composed of the point-to-point error (D1), the point-to-plane error (D2)~\cite{tian_geometric_2017} and the plane-to-plane error~\cite{alexiou_point_2018} for geometric errors.
-D1 measures the Euclidean distances between corresponding point pairs, indicating how far the points in the distorted point cloud moved away from their original positions.
+Point-based metrics are mainly the point-to-point error (D1)~\cite{N17995}, the point-to-plane error (D2)~\cite{tian_geometric_2017} and the plane-to-plane error~\cite{alexiou_point_2018} for geometric errors.
+D1 measures the Euclidean distances between corresponding point pairs, indicating how far the distorted point cloud points moved away from their original positions.
 Considering local plane properties, D2~\cite{tian_geometric_2017} computes the projected errors along the normal direction on the associated point, imposing a larger penalty on points far from the perceived local plane surface.
-In addition, they proposed the intrinsic resolution of point clouds as a normalizer to convert Mean Squared Error (MSE) into Peak Signal-to-Noise Ratio (PSNR) numbers, rather than using the diagonal distance of the bounding box around a point cloud as the peak value.
 The plane-to-plane metric~\cite{alexiou_point_2018} focuses on the angular similarity between tangent planes of associated points, and tangent planes indicate the linear approximation of the surface.
-All of them are full-reference metrics for geometric degradations, and the former two metrics are recommended for assessment by the MEPG group in the Common Test Conditions (CTC) for PCC~\cite{N17995}.
+All of them are full-reference metrics based on geometric errors, regardless of the human vision.